UCL-BLIC/nf-ginkgo/docs/README.md

-# nf-core/ginkgo: Documentation
+# nf-ginkgo: Documentation

-The nf-core/ginkgo documentation is split into the following files:
+The nf-ginkgo documentation is split into the following files:

 1. [Installation](installation.md)
 2. [Running the pipeline](usage.md)